mkasu/imageabilitycorpus/README.md

 This is a (work in progress) corpus on multi-modal imageability norms.

+## Imageability

+Imageability is "the ease with which a word gives rise to a sensory mental image" (Paivio, Yuille & Madigan.
+Concreteness, imagery, and meaningfulness values for 925 nouns.
+1968)

+There are psycholinguistic corpora which are created by hands through crowd-sourcing.
+We believe imageability as an extra source of knowledge can be used for multi-modal research as it connects to both visual and language stimuli.

+In our research, we proposed to estimate imageability from large image and text corpora using data-mining techniques.

 ## Preliminary corpus

 Currently 118 English words (testing data used in [2]).